mgoellnitz/dinistiq/README.md

 Its advantage over Guice is that it's smaller and easier to configure with properties files.
 Weeks later I discovered TinyDI as another option.
-While this container seems to be a lot cleverer about the search of annotated classes it seems to lack the needed option of extending the configuration aspects from the annotations with properties files - defaults and overridden values and references.
+While this container seems to be a lot cleverer about the search of annotated classes, it seems to lack the needed option of extending the configuration aspects from the annotations with properties files - defaults and overridden values and references.